 To keep beehives (an apiary) on public land in NSW you must hold a permit or license to do so from the government agency that manages the land.
 In accordance with the NSW policy framework for apiary sites on public land, the process for allocation of sites which have not been used for over 2 years (“Long Term Vacant sites”) is on a first-come, first-served basis for qualifying apiarists.

-To improve visibility of potential vacant apiary sites the DPI in conjunction with Forestry Corporation NSW is conducting an online pilot where a map of potential beekeeping ranges will be published online.
-These sites have not had an apiary permit for at least two years or in many cases may never have been used as beekeeping sites at all.
+Following a successful pilot with Forestry Corporation and LLS, Long Term Vacant Sites are now published on the BPASS portal.
+Applicants should be aware that these sites have not had an apiary permits for at least two years or in many cases may never have been used as beekeeping sites at all.

 Interested parties should note that these sites have not been inspected or reviewed before publishing and may not be suitable for beekeeping.
 Before applying for an apiary site, applicants must visit the site and ensure it is suitable for their operation.

 The following diagram shows the process to follow to apply for sites.
-To request a hold, check a site's status or lodge an online application visit the LTV Pilot application page.
+To request a hold, check a site's status or lodge an online application, log into BPASS and submit a hold or application using the steps listed on the BPASS Help page.

 To ensure broad access to sites you can request up to 20 sites be held at any one time but you can only request a hold on a site once.

 Whichever comes first:

 Some Forestry Corporation ranges may contain “Exclusion Zones” where setdown sites cannot be placed.
 Exclusion Zones will be marked in mustard colour on the map and cannot be used as setdown sites.
 Setdown sites outside these areas should be identified in accordance with Forestry Corporation’s Apiary Permit Terms and Conditions and the location notified to Forestry Corporation within 90 days of the permit commencing.